NATIONAL RTAP OFFERS A VARIETY OF RESOURCES AND SERVICES

 In addition to technology-based tools, National RTAP has developed a suite of training modules covering a range of topics from transit system management to emergency procedures to customer service.
 National RTAP’s training modules provide transit providers and state DOT officials with practical training tools.
 Most training modules consist of an Instructor’s and Learner’s guide, and at least one disc with digital content.
 Training modules may be used for self-training, group training classes, or adapted in other ways.
 National RTAP also produces technical briefs on timely topics in the rural and Tribal transit industry.
 Both training modules and technical briefs can be downloaded from the National RTAP Resource Library, and training modules can be ordered at no cost by searching for the item in the Resource Library and completing a check-out.
 Training materials can also be ordered by phone or e-mail.
 For a listing of National RTAP’s training modules and other materials, download a copy of the latest Resource Catalog from the website.

 Rural and Tribal transit providers and state DOT officials can also take advantage of National RTAP’s technical assistance services.
 Staff will answer questions and provide information for requests relating to public transit, or refer customers to the appropriate source of information.
-Transit providers and DOT officials may take advantage of National RTAP’s Peer-to-Peer network, connecting transit professionals with peers to provide specialized support for specific questions.
+Transit providers and DOT officials may take advantage of National RTAP’s Peer-to-Peer network, and connecting transit professionals with peers to provide specialized support for specific questions.
 Requests for information and our peer network can be made via email, phone, or through the chat on our website.